tobeybill/TISATAFL/README.md

+# _Updates and Changes_

+_New Data: Board of Director Comp_
+Rha's first article takes CEO comp, board of directors comp, and compares them against company performance and ceo identity stuff.
+- CEO and BOD comp is easy to find
+  - we can determine
+    - are CEO and BOD overpaid?
+    - how does them being overpaid affect performance (correlate to stock price)
+- stock data is easier than their company performance variables
+- CEO identify variables had low correlation to perfromance
+  - age, gender, and time spent as CEO had weaker correlations than compensation

 # __Initial Proposal__

 General idea: The question/problem are you interested in, the data you need to acquire, the variables you’ll use, and the plan for how you’ll analyze it (what methods you’ll try and why you think they apply to your problem), considerations about how data might impact that.